Randal Grichuk Player Props: Rockies vs. Astros

 - The pitching staff for the Astros has a collective 9.3 K/9, the seventh-best in the league.

-- The Astros' 3.63 team ERA ranks second across all MLB pitching staffs.
+- The Astros have the second-ranked team ERA among all MLB pitching staffs (3.60).

-- The Astros are sending Bielak (3-4) out for his ninth start of the season.
-He is 3-4 with a 4.37 ERA and 37 strikeouts through 47 1/3 innings pitched.
+- France makes the start for the Astros, his 11th of the season.
+He is 3-3 with a 3.13 ERA and 44 strikeouts in 60 1/3 innings pitched.

-- The right-hander last appeared on Saturday, June 17 against the Cincinnati Reds, when he threw 4 2/3 innings, allowing four earned runs while giving up five hits.
+- The right-hander's last appearance was on Thursday against the St. Louis Cardinals, when he went seven scoreless innings while giving up four hits.

-- In nine games this season, the 27-year-old has amassed a 4.37 ERA and 7 strikeouts per nine innings, while giving up a batting average of .300 to opposing hitters.
+- The 28-year-old has put up an ERA of 3.13, with 6.6 strikeouts per nine innings, in 10 games this season.
+Opponents are hitting .236 against him.

 © 2023 Data Skrive.
 All rights reserved.